 Sports hall and outdoor games

 You might not want to sit quietly all the time!
-In the Sports Hall you can play football, basketball, cricket, hockey, volleyball, dodgeball and even use the purpose-built climbing wall.
+In the Sports Hall you can play football, basketball, cricket, hockey, volleyball and dodgeball.
 When the weather is better, try our outdoor facilities for football, netball, volleyball, croquet, putting, shuffleboard, tennis and outdoor chess, or just walk in our beautiful gardens.

 Organised activities will be arranged, and you can also use the facilities in your free time.